 Course outline

-The cutting-edge Taught MA in Biography was founded in 1996, remains unique to Buckingham and is consistently rated ‘excellent’ by external examiners and inspectors.
+The cutting-edge MA in Biography was founded in 1996, and its emphasis on historical biography remains unique to Buckingham.
 Since then, in response to student demand, the available options have been extended to include our PhD Biography.
 Study can be on either a full-time or a part-time basis.

 Course structure